 Last Call is a bid extension feature that extends the bid deadline by a specific time increment if bids are received within the last moments of an auction.
 Further information about Last Call can be found in the Terms & Conditions of Sale located under the Documents section on each auction profile page.

-Yes, there is a $150 auction posting fee for each auction you post on the website.
+Yes, there is a $50 auction posting fee for each auction you post on the website.
+Sellers are also responsible for clearing costs for each auction transaction.

 Yes, you can sell multiple shares across multiple auctions.
 However, listing fees still apply on every auction.
 If you wish to sell shares in this manner, please contact a REITbid representativeby calling (800) 494-7600, or emailing email@example.com.